How to ride the Queen Charlotte Track

 One of New Zealand’s oldest and best-loved trails, the Queen Charlotte Track can be enjoyed by all sorts of people in many different ways.

-Tracing bays, beaches and ridgelines, the track is an unbeatable way to experience the best of the beautiful Marlborough Sounds.
-It also offers adventures to suit all ages and abilities, thanks to helpful tour operators, great accommodation and other trail support services.
+Tracing bays, beaches and ridgelines, this Great Ride (and walk) is an unbeatable way to experience the best of the beautiful Marlborough Sounds.
+It also offers adventures to suit most ages and abilities, thanks to helpful tour operators, great accommodation and other trail support services.
 You can find details of all of the Queen Charlotte Track's official partners here.

 Keen to plan a trip?
 Here are some tips.